 Our key targets for enhancing biodiversity:

-• Our biodiversity programme aims to increase biodiversity for example by restoring old peat production areas by re-wetting or afforestation in collaboration with local stakeholders.
+- We will enhance biodiversity by restoring former peat production areas through re-wetting or afforestation in collaboration with local stakeholders, covering 1,000 hectares between 2025 and 2030

 Neova Group is committed to enhancing biodiversity and have set ambitious targets to convert closed energy peat production to next land use and to implement restoration measures through wetlands and afforestation at selected sites.